 Designer, curator, and educator with a Ph.D.
 He studied architecture at the Technical University of Lodz, and graduated in Industrial Design from the Pratt Institute in New York.
 After graduating from the Royal College of Art, he joined the RCA staff as a Research Associate.
 In 2006 he established Studio Rygalik.
 He is a professor and Head of Graduate Studies at the Design Department of the Academy of Fine Arts in Warsaw.
 He designs for companies including Moroso, Noti, Comforty, Paged, Ghidini, Cappellini, Profim, Ideal Standard, Siemens, Heineken and Ikea.
 Since 2010 he has also been creative director for leading Polish brands.
 He also works with cultural institutions, including The Adam Mickiewicz Institute, Polish National Opera, The Museum of the History of the Polish Jews, BOZAR, Zachęta, The Frederic Chopin Museum, The National Museum, and the Polish Culture Institute.
 He was the architect of the Polish Presidency of the EU Council.
 Many of his projects are presented in the permanent exhibition of the National Museum in Warsaw.
 In 2015 he established the brand TRE Product, and since 2016 he has been developing the interdisciplinary platform Design Nature and the creative campus Sobole.

-Designer, born in 1982 in Warsaw.
+Designer, also active in the fields of education and culture.
 She graduated from the Design Department at Warsaw’s Academy of Fine Arts, and also studied at Danmarks Designskole, gaining her first professional design experiences in Copenhagen.
-During the studies in Warsaw she was a member of the PG13 platform – responding to experimental design briefs, exhibiting, organizing and taking part in design workshops and competitions as well as industry supported projects.
+During her studies she was a member of the PG13 platform – responding to experimental design briefs, exhibiting, organizing and taking part in design workshops and competitions as well as industry supported projects.
 Her MA studies were focused on experiencing food.
 The relationship between design and food is an important field of her research and practice.
 In 2009 she joined Studio Rygalik to become a partner in 2012.
 She created and leads the 3D Design course at Akademeia High School.
 President of Sobole foundation engaged in design and culture, co-founder of the interdisciplinary platform Design Nature and the creative campus Sobole.